Hi Aunt Vadge,

 2. Your doctor for oestrogen cream

-You can make an appointment to see your doctor, who will probably prescribe you some topical estradiol.
-You can start as soon as you pick it up, and you will notice the effects within days.
-These creams work very well for many women for bothersome menopausal symptoms.
+You can also see your doctor, who may prescribe a topical estradiol cream.
+You can start as soon as you pick it up and usually notice the difference within days.
+These local creams work very well for many women with bothersome menopausal skin and dryness, and they act right where you need it without changing your whole-body hormones much.

 Warmest regards,